Diabetic Foot Care

 F-Scan Gait Analysis

-Step Ahead Foot & Ankle Clinic offers a computerized gait analysis using the F-Scan® in-shoe pressure measurement system.
-This state-of-the-art system allows us to “see inside the shoe," giving us a better understanding of how a person’s foot interacts with their footwear, and helping us provide the best, most advanced care in the area.
+Step Ahead Foot & Ankle Clinic, PC offers a computerized gait analysis using the F-Scan® in-shoe pressure measurement system.
+This state-of-the-art system allows us to “see inside the shoe," giving us a better understanding of how a person’s foot interacts with their footwear and helping us provide the best, most advanced care in the area.
 The In-shoe pressure measurement system can be used to not only track areas of high pressure when one walks, or runs (or cycles even!), in his / her shoes, but it is also used to track center of mass fluctuations with gait and motion, and address any hindrances or "hold ups" to the fluid motion of this center of mass leading to foot pathology, and sometimes even pathology in other parts of the body.